twtrubiks/python-notes/interpreter/README.md

 python3 hello.py
 ```

-In short, the goal is to tell the computer which Python version to use:blush:
+In short, the goal is to tell the computer which Python version to use :blush: